 Polyvinyl Chloride can be defined as PVC it is a “thermoplastic” material.
 PVC offers a wide variety of applications and advantages across multiple industries in both rigid and flexible forms.
 In particular, Rigid PVC possesses a high density for plastic, making it extremely hard and generally incredibly strong.
 PVC has an extremely durable nature and is lightweight, making it an attractive material for construction, plumbing, and other industrial applications.
 PVC is very dense compared to most plastics, readily available, and cheap.
 And has excellent tensile strength.
 Due to being easily recyclable, its code as number 3

 Low-Density Polyethylene (LDPE)

-Polypropylene also known as ( polypropene ), is a thermoplastic polymer used in a wide variety of applicants .
+Polypropylene also known as ( polypropene ), is a thermoplastic polymer used in a wide variety of applicants.
 In simple terms plastic is known for being a tough and rigid material.
-Polypropylene is a plastic that can be used as packaging material, Medical supplies, Plastic furniture, Automotive parts, Plastic films.
-Polypropylene is one among the foremost common sorts of plastic utilized in the manufacturing process.
+Polypropylene is a plastic that can be used as packaging material, Medical supplies, Plastic furniture, Automotive parts, and Plastic films.
+Polypropylene is one of the foremost common sorts of plastic utilized in the manufacturing process.
 The code for this 5

 Polystyrene may be a synthetic hydrocarbon polymer made up of the monomer referred to as styrene.
 It can either be solid or foamed form.
 You may be very familiar with the word Styrofoam (Thermocol ).
 Commonly used polystyrene is transparent, hard, and brittle.
 It is mostly used for Plastic forks, DVD cases, the housing of computers, model cars, toys, rulers, and hair combs, disposable cutlery and bowls, packing materials, and egg cartons.
 Due to various use its code as 6